WeblateOrg/weblate/docs/api.rst

 .. http:get:: /api/projects/(string:project)/repository/

-    Returns information about VCS repository status.
+    Returns information about the VCS repository status.
 This endpoint contains only an overall summary for all repositories for the project.
 To get more detailed status use :http:get:`/api/components/(string:project)/(string:component)/repository/`.